So easy and super decadent, these Chocolate Oreo Truffles are a hit year-round! Makes a great gift for any Oreo cookie lover!

-I come from a long line of serious chocolate lovers.
-Dark chocolate, white chocolate, milk chocolate, death by chocolate, double chocolate, boozy chocolate (!!!), we eat it all.
-In fact, one my favorite ways to catch up with my family is by hosting a chocolate party where we just talk (loudly), drink wine (lots and lots), and eat chocolate all evening long.
+I come from a long line of chocolate lovers.
+In fact, while most kids were learning to ride a bike in first grade, I was learning how to make chocolate fudge.
+And one my favorite ways to catch up with my family is by hosting a chocolate party where we talk, drink wine, and eat chocolate truffles all evening long.

 Now.
 I’ll be the first to admit this recipe is nothing revolutionary.
 If you google Oreo balls/Oreo truffles, I’m sure 3 ba-jillion results will likely load.
 But you know.. this is my blog 😉 So the recipe my mom gave to me on the back of an index card gets a spot in the archives.
 I’m a sentimental boss lady like that.

 To make these Chocolate Oreo Truffles you’ll need: chocolate, oreos, cream cheese, salt, and oil (vegetable or coconut).
 That’s it!
 You’ll crush the oreos first (use a blender or food processor to do this), add in the cream cheese, and blend until smooth.
 When that’s done simply roll the Oreo/Cream cheese mix into balls and pop them into the freezer for a few minutes.
 Once they’re solid, it’s time to dip them in chocolate 🙂 This is my favorite part, for sure.